ibm-cloud-docs/vmwaresolutions/index.md

 | [PrimaryIO HDM](/docs/vmwaresolutions?topic=vmwaresolutions-managing_pio) | This service decouples VMs and storage (VMDKs) to seamlessly move workloads to and from {{site.data.keyword.cloud_notm}} faster and efficiently. |
 | [Veeam®](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) | This service integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
 You can control both the backup and restore of all VMs for your infrastructure from the Veeam console. |
 | [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) | This service provides replication and disaster recovery capabilities, which can be integrated into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}. |
 {: caption="Table 5.
-Business continuity and migration services" caption-side="top"}
+Business continuity and migration services" caption-side="bottom"}

 #### Featured workload solutions
 {: #getting-started-serv-feat-sol}